davidrehbinder/learning-kafka/README.md

                        --topic example-topic
 ```

+Or:
-Or `./producer.py -t your-topic-here -w` (optionally including partition ID after `-w`, the default is `0`). `producer.py` can also be used with the `-p` flag, which allows you to add partitions (input the number of partitions to split the topic into).
+* `./producer.py -t your-topic-here -w` (optionally including partition ID after `-w`, the default is `0`) lets you write to the specified topic.
+* `./producer.py -p <number>` allows you to add partitions, the number specifies how many partitions to split the topic into.

 ### Consumer